-A new study published on Wednesday says that prehistoric footprints found in Tanzania may hold the key to understanding how early humans began walking upright.
+A recent study shows that prehistoric footprints found in Tanzania may hold the key to understanding how early humans began walking upright.

 The footprints, which were fossilized in volcanic ash 3.66 million years ago, are shedding new light on the evolution of human beings into walking creatures, with researchers noting that the tracks have a unique stride.

-The tracks were first discovered nearly 50 years ago in 1976 at a site known as Laetoli in northern Tanzania.
-They were initially believed to have been left by bears, but this new study has determined that they were actually made by two hominin species.
+The tracks were first discovered nearly fifty years ago in 1976 at a site known as Laetoli in northern Tanzania.
+They were initially believed to have been left by bears, but this new study has determined that they were actually from two hominin species.

 The trackway discovery was on the heels of the discovery of another set of footprints in 1978, which were immediately attributed to the Australopithecus afarensis species.
-Experts were wary to recognize the tracks from Laetoli as human because they were so different than the ones found in 1978.
+Experts were wary about recognizing the tracks from Laetoli as human because they were so different than the ones found in 1978.

 Paleoanthropologist Ellie McNutt of Ohio University’s Heritage College of Osteopathic Medicine, who led the study, said that the re-excavated Laetoli trackway is the earliest evidence of humans walking upright.